thatblindgeye/todo-list/README.md

 ### Features
 1. Dark and light themes.
-2. Clicking one of the default groups, you can view tasks:
+2. Clicking one of the default groups, you can view tasks that are:
   - marked as "important"
-  - due within the next week
+  - due within the week
   - scheduled with a due date later than a week
   - without any due date
-3. Create a custom group to keep track of similar tasks.
+3. Need to jot down a list of chores?
+Create a custom group named "Chores" and add tasks to it.

 ### How-To